Methodology

 - Power over Ethernet support (standard in AU commercial deployments)

-Not every product we cover can be physically tested in our environment.
-Where we have not tested a product directly, we rely on verified technical specifications from the manufacturer, cross-reference multiple independent sources, note clearly in the article where our assessment is based on research rather than direct testing, and do not make specific performance claims we cannot substantiate.
+Not every product we cover can be physically tested.
+Where we have not tested a product directly, we rely on verified technical specifications from the manufacturer, cross-reference multiple independent sources, note clearly where our assessment is based on research rather than direct testing, and do not make specific performance claims we cannot substantiate.

 How Often We Update Articles